Frequently Asked Questions

 We also realize that some of the methods currently being used to train A.I. models present complex legal and ethical concerns.
 In some cases that may include violating the copyrights of writers, filmmakers, visual artists and other creatives, including us.
 We take that very seriously.

 Like everyone else, we’re in the very earliest stages of exploring and understanding this new technology.
-We expect to keep re-examining and re-evaluating how, when, and why we use AI in the months and years ahead; always guided by the principle that human creativity, not algorithms, is the heart of our art.
+We expect to keep re-examining and re-evaluating how, when, and why we use AI in the months and years ahead; always guided by the principle that human creativity, not algorithms, is at the heart of our art.

 Do you teach classes or workshops?